turbot/steampipe-mod-oci-thrifty/controls/docs/compute.md

-## Thrifty Core Benchmark
+## Thrifty Compute Benchmark

-Thrifty developers eliminate their unused and under-utilized core resources.
+Thrifty developers eliminate their unused and under-utilized Compute resources.
 This benchmark focuses on finding resources that have not been restarted recently, have old backups, have unused public IPs or auto-tune performance is disabled.